2gn/tatar/README.md

     A youtube music client built with tauri.
 </h4>

+# IMPORTANT NOTES
+This project is deprecated, and I'm working on newer version with latest tauri.
+You can still compile and run the app.

 ## Features
 Slightly less memory usage compared to other YouTube music clients that displays https://music.youtube.com as their interface.